aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 The selection of the Foundation Model (FM) for Natural Language Query (NLQ) plays a crucial role in the application's ability to accurately translate natural language questions into natural language answers.
 Not all FMs are capable of performing NLQ.
 In addition to model choice, NLQ accuracy also relies heavily on factors such as the quality of the prompt, prompt template, labeled sample queries used for in-context learning (_aka few-shot prompting_), and the naming conventions used for your database schema (tables and columns).

 The NLQ Application was tested on a large variety of open source and commercial FMs.
-As a baseline, OpenAI's GPT-3 series `gpt-3.5-turbo` model was capable of accurately answering all sample questions included in this README file and the NLQ Application's web UI.
-OpenAI's Generative Pre-trained Transformer GPT-3 and GPT-4 series models, including `text-davinci-003` (Legacy), `gpt-3.5-turbo`, and `gpt-4`, provide accurate responses to a wide range of complex natural language queries with minimal in-context learning or additional prompt engineering.
+As a baseline, Anthropic Claude v1.3 and OpenAI's GPT-3 series `gpt-3.5-turbo` model was capable of accurately answering all sample questions included in this README file and the NLQ Application's web UI.
+Anthropic's Claude-series models, including `anthropic.claude-v1`, as well as OpenAI's Generative Pre-trained Transformer GPT-3 and GPT-4 series models, including `text-davinci-003` (Legacy), `gpt-3.5-turbo`, and `gpt-4`, all provide accurate responses to a wide range of complex natural language queries with minimal in-context learning or additional prompt engineering.

 Open source NLQ-capable models, such as `google/flan-t5-xxl` and `google/flan-t5-xxl-fp16` (half-precision floating-point format (FP16) version of the full model), are available through Amazon SageMaker JumpStart Foundation Models.
 While the `google/flan-t5` series of models are a popular choice for building Generative AI applications, their capabilities for NLQ are limited compared to other commercial models.
 The demonstration's `google/flan-t5-xxl-fp16` is capable of answering basic natural language queries with sufficient in-context learning, but will fail to return an answer, provide incorrect answers, or cause the model endpoint to experience timeouts due to resource exhaustion when faced with moderate to complex questions.
 Users are encouraged to experiment with a variety of open source and commercial JumpStart Foundation Models, and Amazon Bedrock when available, for best results.

-### Optional: Switching Foundation Models
+### Option 1: Switching JumpStart Foundation Models

 You can replace the default `google/flan-t5-xxl-fp16` JumpStart Foundation Model, deployed using the `NlqSageMakerEndpointStack.yaml` CloudFormation template file.
 You will first need to modify the model parameters in the `NlqSageMakerEndpointStack.yaml` file and update the deployed CloudFormation stack, `NlqSageMakerEndpointStack`.
 Additionally, you may need to make adjustments to the NLQ Application, the `app_sagemaker.py` file, modifying the `ContentHandler` Class to match the response payload of the chosen model.
 Then, rebuild the Amazon ECR Docker Image, incrementing the version, e.g., `nlq-genai-1.0.1-sm`, using the `Dockerfile_SageMaker` Dockerfile and push to the Amazon ECR repository.
 Lastly, you will need to update the deployed ECS task and service, which are part of the `NlqEcsStackSageMaker` CloudFormation stack.

+### Option 2: Switching to Amazon Bedrock

+Switching from the solution's default Amazon SageMaker JumpStart Foundation Model to Amazon Bedrock model's, such as Anthropic, will provide superior results.
+Using Amazon Bedrock eliminates the need for the deployment of the `NlqSageMakerEndpointStack` CloudFormation stack.
+If the stack has already been deployed, it can be deleted.
+Next, build the Amazon ECR Docker Image using the `Dockerfile_Bedrock` Dockerfile and push the resulting image, e.g., `nlq-genai-1.0.0-bedrock`, to the Amazon ECR repository.
+Finally, deploy the `NlqEcsBedrockStack.yaml` CloudFormation template file.
+This stack replaces the the `NlqEcsStackSageMaker` CloudFormation stack, designed for use JumpStart Foundation Models.

-### Optional: Switching to a Third-party Model Provider's API
+### Option 3: Switching to a Third-party Model Provider's API

 Switching from the solution's default Amazon SageMaker JumpStart Foundation Model to third-party model provider's API, such as OpenAI, Cohere, and Anthropic is straightforward.
 To utilize OpenAI's models, you will first need to create an OpenAI account and obtain your own personal API key.
 Using a third-party model via an API eliminates the need for the deployment of the `NlqSageMakerEndpointStack` CloudFormation stack.
 If the stack has already been deployed, it can be deleted.
 Next, build the Amazon ECR Docker Image using the `Dockerfile_OpenAI` Dockerfile and push the resulting image, e.g., `nlq-genai-1.0.0-oai`, to the Amazon ECR repository.
 Finally, deploy the `NlqEcsOpenAIStack.yaml` CloudFormation template file.
 This stack replaces the the `NlqEcsStackSageMaker` CloudFormation stack, designed for use JumpStart Foundation Models.